cyber-valley/sytech/pages/bacillus cereus.md

 - bacillus cereus is a gram-positive, rod-shaped bacterium commonly found in soil and food. it is known for causing foodborne illnesses through the production of toxins and can also cause other types of infections.
 	- **diseases caused by bacillus cereus:**
 		- 1. **food poisoning:** two types of foodborne illness are caused by different toxins produced by bacillus cereus.
-			- **emetic type:** characterized by nausea and vomiting, typically occurring within 1-6 hours after consuming contaminated food. it is often associated with rice and pasta dishes.
+			- **emetic type:** characterized by nausea and [[vomiting]], typically occurring within 1-6 hours after consuming contaminated food. it is often associated with rice and pasta dishes.
-			- **diarrheal type:** characterized by diarrhea and abdominal cramps, typically occurring 6-15 hours after consuming contaminated food. it is associated with a variety of foods, including meats, vegetables, and sauces.
+			- **diarrheal type:** characterized by [[diarrhea]] and [[abdominal cramps]], typically occurring 6-15 hours after consuming contaminated food. it is associated with a variety of foods, including meats, vegetables, and sauces.
 		- 2. **non-gastrointestinal infections:** though less common, bacillus cereus can cause infections outside the gastrointestinal tract, particularly in immunocompromised individuals.
-			- **wound infections:** can occur in traumatic or surgical wounds, leading to localized infection and inflammation.
+			- ** [[wound infections]] :** can occur in traumatic or surgical wounds, leading to localized infection and inflammation.
-			- **endophthalmitis:** a severe eye infection that can result from trauma or surgical procedures involving the eye.
+			- **[[endophthalmitis]]:** a severe eye infection that can result from trauma or surgical procedures involving the eye.
-			- **bacteremia and septicemia:** bloodstream infections that can lead to sepsis, particularly in immunocompromised or critically ill patients.
+			- **[[bacteremia]] and [[septicemia]]:** bloodstream infections that can lead to sepsis, particularly in immunocompromised or critically ill patients.
 	- **habitats and transmission:**
 		- **environment:** widely distributed in soil, dust, and plant materials. it can contaminate a variety of foods during growth, harvesting, or processing.
 		- **food:** frequently found in improperly stored or reheated foods, particularly rice, pasta, meats, and dairy products.